isomerpages/imh-ac/pages/contact-us.md

       - other: Thank you for getting in touch!
 Our team will get back to you as soon as possible.
     title: Enquiries
-  - content:
-      - phone: ""
-      - email: ""
-      - other: If you are a professional, parent, or individual with ASD, scan the QR at this link to join our network!
-    title: Join Us
 feedback: ""
 ---